andraugust/andraugust.github.io/quantum-2.md

 $$\newcommand{\bra}[1]{\left<#1\right|}\newcommand{\ket}[1]{\left|#1\right>}\newcommand{\bk}[2]{\left<#1\middle|#2\right>}\newcommand{\bke}[3]{\left<#1\middle|#2\middle|#3\right>}$$

-In classical mechanics states are points in phase space that evolve under the influence of forces, but in quantum mechanics states are complex vectors in Hilbert space.
-How do they evolve?
-And how are continuous quantities such as position and momentum modeled?

 ## 1. Dynamics

 __Time Evolution Operator.__ Dynamics for vectors, including those in Hilbert space, can generically be modeled as